Table of Contents

 output() | Specifies the response format: JSON or XML.
 Default is JSON. |

-Best Practices for Python Integration
+Best Practices for the Python Currency API Integration

 - Cache responses when possible to reduce API calls and improve performance.